 No. Sperm morphology alone does not determine whether or not a man can father a child.
 In fact, a study done by Kovac et. al in 2016 found that 29.2% of men with 0% morphology were able to conceive naturally, compared to 55.6% of men in the control group with normal morphology (≥4%).

-Abnormal morphology may indicate challenges when it comes to natural conception, but even scores below 4% do not mean natural conception is impossible.
+Abnormal morphology may indicate challenges when it comes to natural conception, but does not mean natural conception is impossible.

 What Causes Poor Morphology?

 There are many factors that can impair male fertility: